Skip to main content

 cpus: 0.5

-The amount of CPU resources allocated to a container match the amount requested in an application specification and is enforced, namely in this example an application will not be able to consume more CPU cycles than the amount corresponding to 0.5 CPU on the host it is running on, even if there are free CPU cycles available.
+The amount of CPU resources allocated to a container matches the amount requested in an application specification and is enforced, namely in this example an application will not be able to consume more CPU cycles than the amount corresponding to 0.5 CPU on the host it is running on, even if there are free CPU cycles available.

 Memory resource